Read the easy-read version.

-In particular, understanding and relating to other people, and taking part in everyday family and social life may be harder for them.
-Other people appear to know, intuitively, how to communicate and interact with each other, and some people with autism may wonder why they are 'different'.
+In particular, understanding and relating to other people, and taking part in everyday family and social life can be harder if you’re autistic.
+Other people appear to know, intuitively, how to communicate and interact with each other, yet can also struggle to build rapport with autistic people.
+Often autistic people may wonder why they are 'different' and often feel their social differences mean people don’t understand them.

 - difficulty with social communication